SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Advantages: None
-Disadvantages: Quirk (R3), you’re talkative and every round you need to be quiet is a Very Diﬃcult willpower roll (does not count as an action)
+Disadvantages: Quirk (R3), you’re talkative and every round you need to be quiet is a Very Difficult willpower roll (does not count as an action)
 Special Abilities: Fast Reactions (R1), +1D to Perception when determining initiative and get 1 additional action 3 times per adventure